 Jim uses Southern accents with great skill and spirit, traveling far afield to graze and glean, absorbing culinary ideas and selecting wines.
 As a Pensacola native, Chef Jim uses his knowledge of local waters and his families’ farming history to promote the “new ruralism,” a movement to promote sustainable agriculture at the urban edge.

 Chef Billy Ballou has taken over the helm of Great Southern Catering and Events, located within our event venue, the Palafox House.
-In addition, Chef Billy will be presenting food and wine events at Lee House, our sister property.
+In addition, Chef Billy continues his on-going role of Executive Chef.

 Chef Billy attended Johnson & Wales College in Charleston and studied culinary arts.
 After college, he went backpacking through Scotland and England, experiencing different cultures and cuisines.
 Upon his return to the United States, he spent two years as a sous chef for Legendary, Inc., and then moved on to an opportunity with the Great Southern Restaurant Group, where he worked his way from prep chef to executive chef.
-Chef Billy looks forward to his new role of expanding Great Southern Catering and Events through catering off-site as well as within the Palafox House.
+He has served as Executive Chef for Great Southern for eight years.

 Chef Jason Hughes is the Chef de Cuisine at The Fish House and Atlas Oyster House.
 He was born in Mobile, AL and raised on the Gulf Coast.
 Chef Jason worked as a line cook throughout high school, and advanced quickly into kitchen management positions.
 After spending a year at the University of South Alabama, he decided on a change of scenery and moved to Boston, MA where he worked his way through bakeries and cafes.
 Jason returned to Pensacola in 2009 with a more diverse culinary experience.
 Chef Jason brings to The Fish House a unique leadership style based on teamwork and mutual respect.
 He and his team focus on providing the highest level of quality and service, and aim to always exceed their guests’ expectations.
 Chef Jason is excited to lead the kitchens at The Fish House and Atlas Oyster House, and proud to be a part of the Great Southern Restaurants team.